Act Score Percentages

 Male student taking an exam in a table with a woman next to him.

-On the ACT, a score that is considered to be passing for one person may not be considered to be passing for you, and vice versa.
+On the ACT, a passing score for one person may not be considered to be a passing score for you, and vice versa.

 Now, what ACT score is needed for college scholarships?
-Surprisingly, there are opportunities for students with ACT scores in the twenties or even lower to win scholarships.
-The long answer to your question is this: which scholarships and schools are you considering applying to?
+Surprisingly, there are opportunities for students with ACT scores in the twenties or even lower to qualify for scholarships.
 It is important to keep in mind that in order to qualify for some scholarships, specific ACT subsection scores are required.

 For instance, scholarships in the fields of engineering and other sciences will naturally require high scores in those respective sections.
 It is essential that you carefully read over all of the scholarship applications you submit.